Majblomma

-The flower pin has four parts; two groups of five paper petals, often a small paper disc, and a metal pin, in a different colour combination each year.
+The flower pin design has four parts; two groups of five-leaved paper petals, often a small paper disc, and a metal pin, in a different colour combination each year.

 History

 Hallberg was an active member of Gothenburg's charity movement, and had the idea of selling mayblomma pins, to raise funds for tuberculosis research.

 Born in 1869 in Onsala, she was the youngest daughter of a captain and a farmer's daughter.
 Her father left the family in 1870 to emigrate to the US.
 She is thought to have married a tobacco dealer in 1888 and got involved with Gothenburg charity work in 1890.